-Preparing plums for preserving and baking always takes longer than expected!
+Preparing plums for canning, freezing and baking always takes longer than expected!
 Removing seeds one at a time is usually a tedious task.
 When working with more than a few pounds, it’s nice to know techniques for pitting plums faster.
 This one is so efficient, I use it every year!

 But before we dive into this tutorial, we should talk about plum types.
 The variety does matter!